- editor -

 Hello and welcome

-I am an academic editor, based in Canberra.
+I am an academic editor, and researcher, based in Canberra.

-I bring to editing my own substantial experience of both researching and publishing at the highest levels in my field and applying for competitive and other research funding.
+I bring to editing and proofreading my own substantial experience of both researching and publishing at the highest levels in my field and applying for competitive and other research funding.
+Alone or with others I have won four nationally competitive research grants, and many internal grants, and been a member of a university-wide research committee (three years).

-I am especially experienced and interested in editing applications for funding (e.g. grants, fellowships) and awards, larger texts (e.g. books, collections, reports), and journal articles and book chapters.
+I am especially experienced and interested in editing larger texts (e.g. PhD theses, books, collections, reports), applications for funding (e.g. grants, fellowships) and awards, and journal articles and book chapters.

 My passion is to help words work well, so they can accomplish whatever it is they are trying to do.
 I do substantive editing, copy editing, or proofreading.